Have a great time experiencing Silver Lake Resort and all it has to offer. Make sure to check out our Gallery of photos.

 Mount St. Helens and surrounding areas—This county website has lots of good information on places to see.

 The Forest Learning Center at Mt.
-St. Helens—We invite you to join the 30th anniversary commemoration by browsing this web site, especially the interactive sections that allow you to:
+St. Helens—We invite you to browse this web site, especially the interactive sections that allow you to:

 - View a live webcam at Mount St. Helens and the Forest Learning Center

 - Use our interactive map with its bird’s eye view of the mountain

 - Compare before and after photos of our forest lands

 - See the animals that have returned with our wildlife viewer

 - View Mount St. Helens memories from our Forest Learning Center volunteers